verana-labs/decentralized-trust-spec/spec.md

 ~ A DID Document, as specified in [[spec-norm:DID-CORE]].

 [[def: decentralized trust registry, DTR]]:
 ~ a decentralized, ledger-based network, which provides: trust registry features that can be used by all its [[ref: participants]], including credential schema management, issuer and verifier management; and a tokenized business model for charging/rewarding [[ref: participants]].
+For more information, please refer to [DTR Spec](https://verana-labs.github.io/decentralized-trust-registry-spec/).

 [[def: decentralized trust service, DTS, DTSs]]:
 ~ A service, usually provided using [[ref: DIDComm]], that can be deployed anywhere by its owner, and that is using the decentralized trust layer provided by an [[ref: DTR]], and has a resolvable [[ref: proof of trust]].